-GB edged out in women's mountain bike downhill
+GB's Hatton wins gold in men's mountain bike downhill

 |Coverage: Watch live on BBC Two, BBC Three, BBC iPlayer, BBC Red Button, BBC Sport website and app.

-Great Britain just missed out on a medal in the women's mountain bike downhill at the Cycling World Championships in Fort William.
+Great Britain's Charlie Hatton claimed gold in the men's mountain bike downhill at the Cycling World Championships in Fort William.

+Hatton, 25, put in a superb run in rain-lashed conditions with fellow British rider Laurie Greenland taking bronze behind Austria's Andreas Kolb.

+"It is absolutely insane.
+I am lost for words," Hatton told BBC Sport.

+Ruddock watched on anxiously as Li Zhangyu went last but punched the floor in delight when the world record holder was only able to post the third best time, with Li's compatriot Liang Weicong securing the silver medal.

+Meanwhile, Hunt was more than a second faster than American Christopher Murphy and Belgian Niels Verschaeren.

-Austria's Valentina Holl claimed gold on the final run to push Britain's Louise-Anna Ferguson into fourth.
+Earlier on Saturday, British hopes of a medal in the women's mountain bike downhill were dashed as Austria's Valentina Holl defended her title on the final run, that gold-winning effort pushing Britain's Louise-Anna Ferguson into fourth.

 Five-time former winner Rachel Atherton finished eighth despite dislocating her shoulder in practice.

-Switzerland's Camille Balanche and France's Marine Cabirou were second and third.
+Switzerland's Camille Balanche and France's Marine Cabirou won the silver and bronze medals.

-Britain's Cat Ferguson took silver in the women's junior road race with France's Julie Bego taking gold.

-Bego broke clear 20km from the end of the 70km course and held off Ferguson and Belgium's Fleur Moors, who took the final spot on the podium.